Graham Usher (bishop): Other work

 Having completed an undergraduate degree in ecology, Usher continues to have interest in the field.
 Between 2008 and 2010, he was a member of the Forestry Commission's Regional Advisory Committee (RAC) for the North East of England.
 In 2010, he was appointed chairman of the North East RAC.
 In December 2013, the Regional Advisory Committees changed name to become the Forestry and Woodlands Advisory Committees (FWACs).
 He continued as chair of the new North East FWAC.
 He stood down from his role with the Forestry commission following the announcement that he would be joining the episcopate and leaving the North East.

 In April 2009, he was appointed a member of the Northumberland National Park Authority by the Secretary of State for Environment, Food and Rural Affairs.
 In April 2013, he was re-appointed by the Secretary of State to the Northumberland National Park Authority, his previous term having ended, but resigned when he moved from the North East.

 In 2012, he contributed an article for the website of the Diocese of Newcastle concerning Ash dieback in the UK.
 Also in 2012, he published a book titled Places of Enchantment: Meeting God in landscapes.
 The book concerns the relationship between people, God and the environment; particularly people experiencing God in the natural world, rather than through organised religion such as church services.

 In April 2020 he published The Way Under Our Feet: A Spirituality of Walking.

 From March 2016 until November 2020 he was a member of the Human Tissue Authority, appointed by the Secretary of State for Health.

+In July 2026 the Church of England's General Synod voted to reject a motion to commit to rewilding 30% of church-owned land by 2030, instead backing an alternative amendment from Usher, the lead bishop for the environment.
+The amendment set out six alternative steps, including continuing to "support nature restoration projects where appropriate" and working with tenant farmers on sustainable practices.
+None of these were measurable.